naughtyfruit53/FastApiv1.6/CUSTOMER_ANALYTICS_GUIDE.md

 ---

-**Note**: This module integrates seamlessly with the existing TRITIQ ERP system and maintains backward compatibility with all existing functionality.
+**Note**: This module integrates seamlessly with the existing TRITIQ BOS system and maintains backward compatibility with all existing functionality.